-There’s an online video doing the rounds at the moment.
+There’s an online video that was shared during the early stages of the pandemic.
 It’s called The Great Realisation and it discusses the long term impact of the current pandemic.
 As we start to get to grips with the dramatic changes in our lives the story reminds us of what we’ve left behind in just a few short months and how different and better our lives can now become.

 We’ve moved on from calling this the ‘new’ normal, it is what it is.
 It’s normal to work from home unless you’re a key worker.
 It’s normal to speak with friends, family and work colleagues via Zoom, Teams or Google Meets.
 We’re all becoming au fait with the technology and the ability to work remotely.